ysfchn/dymo-bluetooth/README.md

 </details>

+## Compatibility

+* DYMO LetraTag LT-200B

+Seems to be this is the only printer by DYMO that uses Bluetooth.
+If you know or own a DYMO printer that you believe needs to be supported, don't hesitate to open a new issue.

+This project depends on [`bleak`](https://pypi.org/project/bleak/) for Bluetooth communication, therefore you can only use this project on system where `bleak` is supported.
+Thus, either; Linux distribution with BlueZ >= 5.43 support, MacOS with at least version 10.11 or Windows build 16299 or greater is required.

 ## Installation

 ```
 python -m pip install --upgrade https://github.com/ysfchn/dymo-bluetooth/archive/refs/heads/main.zip
 ```

 Python 3.10 or up is targeted, but 3.9 should work too.
 It depends on `bleak` for Bluetooth communication, and `pillow` for importing images from files.
-If `python-barcode` is installed, it can be used to print barcodes.
+If `python-barcode` is installed (optional), it can be used to print barcodes.

 ## Usage

-There is a small CLI to print image files in a nearby printer.
+There is a small CLI to print image files to a nearby printer.

 ```
 python -m dymo_bluetooth --help